 We can also, instead of getting up from the bed right away, take a few deep breaths.
 Massaging the neck, shoulders, head or arms gently before getting off the bed is also a good practice.
 Stretching out a bit after waking up or having a glass of warm water first thing in the morning is also great for our system.
-These small practices help in blood circulation, and also help us achieve a state of mindfulness which awakens our body and mind to the happiness and numerous possibilities of a fresh new day.
+These quick and small practices help in blood circulation, and also help us achieve a state of mindfulness in everyday life.

 A 2012 study published in The Journal of Nutrition claimed that even the mild dehydration can affect our concentration and mindfulness.
 In the study when the participants were less than 2 percent dehydrated (in this study, from not drinking enough water after exercise), their ability to concentrate on a series of cognitive tests was affected.

 “When the brain detects even the smallest changes in physiology, it may begin operating at a suboptimal level to get your attention,” said study co-author Harris Lieberman.
 “Thirst is not the best measure of hydration, so a decrease in your ability to focus is an early warning signal that it’s time to drink up.”